 A decision to refuse an application for recognition of foreign vocational qualifications cannot be based exclusively on the fact that no official documents exist to prove a specific foreign vocational qualification.

 If an asylee or foreigner under subsidiary protection does not have sufficient financial resources available, the translation of foreign documents for the purpose of recognition of foreign qualifications shall be provided from the State Budget of the Republic of Croatia, under the item of the Ministry competent for education.

-AYS reported that in the course of 2020, it continued to provide educational support to children granted international protection i.e. 67 volunteers provided more than 2,200 hours of direct educational support to school aged children.
+AYS reported that in the course of 2021, they continued to provide educational support to children granted international protection i.e. 79 volunteers provided 2,866 hours of educational support to 51 school aged children from 22 families.
 The support programme included support in language learning, mastering school materials, cooperation with schools and mediation in communication between parents and the school.
-AYS provided assistance in learning to children which partly took place online and partly in family homes, while respecting all epidemiological measures.
-As reported by AYS, some of the children did not have the technical conditions to follow online classes and communicate with volunteers, which presented the main challenge.
-Due to the COVID 19 situation and after switching to online classes, AYS purchased the necessary computers to monitor classes for some families.
-Within the IRCIS project, a humanitarian action to buy tablets was organised, so as to provide tablets to 30 families.
-AYS was among the organisations that helped to create a list of needs for the mentioned action.
+Due to the COVID-19 situation and online classes, AYS purchased the necessary computers to monitor classes for some families.
+AYS also reported that children who came to Croatia through family reunification cannot be enrolled in school for months due to delays in the issuance of residence permits by the Ministry of Interior.

 Article 70 LITP.

-Information provided by Are you Syrious,, 2 February 2021.
+Information provided by Are you Syrious, 7 February 2022.

-Information provided by the Rehabilitation Centre for Stress and Trauma,7 February 2021.
+Information provided by the Rehabilitation Centre for Stress and Trauma, 14 January 2022.

-Information provided by Are You Syrious, 2 February 2021.
+Information provided by Centre for Peace Studies, 10 January 2022 and Are You Syrious, 7 February 2022.